 Step 6: Find your device and click Connect.

-Step 8: Your Androids upper part of the screen, you must tap the Bluetooth DUN request permission.
+Step 8: On the upper part of the Android screen, you must tap the Bluetooth DUN request permission.

 Step 10: After you click Connect Bluetooth, you should get a confirmation that the connection was successful.